 (3) Atheist: "You can't prove a negative."

-(4) Theist: "Yes you can: you can prove that square circles don't exist, that this ball I'm about to drop won't float to the ceiling, that the word 'Yidjakqg' isn't in this dictionary."
+that this ball I'm about to drop won't float to the ceiling, that the

 (5) Atheist: "Nice work at trying to change the subject.
 I'm talking about God.
 Not 'square circles' and crap like that."